goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/troubleshoot_installation.md

 # Troubleshooting Harbor Installation

+## Harbor Doesn't Start or Functions Incorrectly

-1. When Harbor does not work properly, run the below commands to find out if all containers of Harbor are in **UP** status:
+When Harbor does not function correctly, run the following commands to find out if all of Harbor's containers in **UP** status:
 ```
     $ sudo docker-compose ps
         Name                     Command               State                    Ports